-It can be difficult to get your first position as a Medical Science Liaison (MSL) in a pharmaceutical or biotechnology organization, especially if you’re shy a credential, have no experience in the industry, or you’re missing a few competencies.
+It can be difficult to get your first position as a Medical Science Liaison (MSL) in a life sciences organization, especially if you’re shy a credential, have no experience in the industry, or you’re missing a few competencies.
 And, if you can’t adequately explain the function of Medical Affairs and the role the MSL plays within and outside of that business unit, you’ll never land a position on a Medical Affairs team.

 Education and Skills to Show-off

 - Your education is important.
 Very few if any Medical Affairs hiring managers will accept an individual with only a bachelor’s degree.
 Most typically, you’ll be required to have a doctorate degree (MD, PhD, PharmD, DNP, etc.), or master’s degree (MS, MSN with an NP, CNS, PA certification), or another professional terminal and/or clinical-medical degree.
 If you don’t meet the educational stipulations, consider what you must do to get the required education.

 - You must have relevant clinical or related experience!

 - This experience is something you’ll want to highlight in a letter and within your resume/CV.
 Positively present your experience.
 For example, “As a Clinical Research Associate (CRA), I worked in hospital and clinical settings for 10 years.
 I wrote medical information letters while I was a health care consultant.
 As a pharmaceutical sales representative, when speaking with health care professionals I relied on the science and focused discussion on safety and efficacy.”